 It's no secret, December in Gdańsk, (as well as the neighbouring cities Sopot and Gdynia) is all about Christmas!
 As with Poland in general, the week following Dec 24th (Christmas Eve, the season's most important day for Poles) are various cultural and religious observances that climax on New Year's Eve.
 The seasonal buzz really begins at the end of November with the opening of the Christmas Market in Gdańsk Old Town.
 So how does it all look?

 What happens during Christmas & New Year's in Gdańsk?

-The increasingly-popular Gdańsk Christmas Market is centered around Targ Węglowy and runs down Długi Targ to the waterfront.
+The increasingly-popular Gdańsk Christmas Market is centred around Targ Węglowy and runs down Długi Targ to the waterfront.
 Christmas lights in Gdańsk are spread all over the Old Town, notably on Długi Targ and Granary Island, and also out in Oliwa Park, a visit to which is highly recommended!
 Furthermore, ul.
 Elektryków Gdańsk's shipyard district will be hosting its own version of the Christmas Markets with more of a 21st-century flair on Dec 16.
 Christmas lights in Sopot run the length of Monciak and plenty of holiday naff - including an ice rink - can be found in Plac Zdrojowy and Plac Przyjaciół Sopotu.
 Christmas lights in Gdynia are centred around Plac Kaszubski and the Leisure Pier, with plenty of low-key displays on ul. Świętojańska and ul.
 Starowiejska.
 New Years' Eve celebrations and fireworks in Gdańsk are also very popular and can be viewed from Targ Węglowy.

 If you're visiting the Tri-city around this time and are unsure of what else is you can do in the cold weather, Check out 'Things to do in Winter in and around Gdańsk'.